 Review Insurance Coverage

 Life happens, and your insurance needs may have changed over the past year.
 Reassess your health, life, home, and auto insurance policies to confirm they provide adequate protection.
+Compare deductibles and coverage limits with your current expenses, and note open-enrollment timing for health insurance.

 Update Beneficiary Information